karlo2021/web-app-with-mern/README.md

  - Run transform command
 `npm run compile`
  <br />
- After this, if you run npm start again to start the server
+ After this, if you run npm start again to start the server, you can see any changes to App.jsx reflected in the application.

  <br />
  When we work on the client-side code and change the source files frequently, we have to manually